-Debt Issuance Costs
+Debt Issuance Costs and Bond Premiums and Discounts

 Debt issuance costs that are incurred by the Company in connection with the issuance of debt are deferred and amortized to interest expense over the contractual term of the underlying indebtedness.
 In accordance with ASU 2015-03, Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs, the Company records long-term debt net of unamortized debt issuance costs on its consolidated balance sheets.
 Similarly, the Company records long-term debt net of any unamortized bond premiums and original issuance discounts on its consolidated balance sheets.
+Any original issuance discounts or bond premiums are also amortized to interest expense over the contractual term of the underlying indebtedness.